 Scuba diving on the Great Barrier Reef!
 Choose from our premier day trip ‘all-inclusive’ Reef Experience, travel to the outer reef on a shoestring with budget tour Compass Cruises or try a liveaboard scuba diving adventure with Reef Encounter and enjoy the wonders of scuba diving a world heritage marine park!
 Whether an experienced diver or it’s your first time, reeftrip.com caters to all divers.
 Offering some of the very best Outer Barrier Reef locations every day, let us show you pristine coral havens and introduce you to some of our friendly fish!

-We use years of marine experience to select our dive sites daily based on conditions, ensuring great scuba dive adventures every time!
+We use years of marine experience to select our dive sites daily based on conditions, ensuring excellent scuba dive adventures every time!

 Certified Scuba Dive Adventures